mlfoundations/tableshift/benchmarking_guide.md

 `tableshift` seeks to support a wide range of supervised learning algorithms.
 Benchmark data is available in a variety of formats used by common learning frameworks (Pandas `DataFrame`s, Torch `DataLoader`s, and even Ray Datasets) and is serializable to disk so that preprocessing need only happen once.

-This page provides a walkthrough for bennchmarking an algorithm on the TableShift benchmark.
+This page provides a walkthrough for benchmarking an algorithm on the TableShift benchmark.

 ## Setup